errikos/ml-makarona/project2/src/README.md

 ### Data files

-While all scripts accept the various input and out file paths as parameters, the `run.py` and `run.bash` scripts expect the `train.csv` and `submission.csv` datasets to be under `data`.
+While all scripts accept the various input and out file paths as parameters, the `all.py` and `all.bash` scripts expect the `train.csv` and `submission.csv` datasets to be under `data`.

-However, `run.py` takes a long time to run, so you will probably want to run `blend.py` with the already produced (intermediate) files from the trained models.
+However, `all.py` takes a long time to run, so you will probably want to run `blend.py` with the already produced (intermediate) files from the trained models.
 The format of the intermediate files is slightly different from the given dataset files.
 The differences are:
   * schema: "normalized" to (user, item, rating).